 The largest ski resort in the state of Victoria with 450 hectares (1,100 acres), Falls Creek may not have the longest or steepest runs, but it does have excellent terrain parks and some fun off-piste runs in an area called The Maze.

-Hotham is perched upon the top of the mountain, which means the first run of the day is down to the chairlift.
+Hotham ("Hoth-em" – say it fast) is perched upon the top of the mountain, which means the first run of the day is down to the chairlift.
 The mainly ski-in/ski-out village services 320 hectares (790 acres) of the steepest lift accessed terrain in Australia.
 Skiing and riding here is split between 40% intermediate and 40% advanced, and the beginner area is separate to the main ski areas.

 Hit the Orchards after a storm for some fun tree skiing or head out to One Tree Hill and beyond for pure off-piste powder turns that end up on an access track back to the resort.
 In a good year, a cat runs from the resort out to this area, so you don’t have to hike.

-Hotham and Falls are owned and operated by the Vail Resorts, so you can jump on a helicopter transfer over to Falls (and vice versa) for a day skiing on the same ticket.
+Hotham, Falls Creek, and Perisher are all owned and operated by the Vail Resorts, so you can jump on a helicopter transfer over to another resort (and vice versa) for a day skiing on the same ticket.